-Whether you are buying a new home or considering changes to your existing home, an electric heat
+Whether you are buying a new home or considering upgrades, an electric heat

-pump may be the best solution for your home heating and cooling needs -- especially in our desert climate.
+pump may be the best solution for your home heating and cooling needs— especially in Phoenix's desert climate.

 A heat pump is highly efficient because it doesn't manufacture the heat it distributes.